a brief history

 Mt Barney Lodge is a member and supporter of the Logan and Albert Conservation Association (LACA), which is the local action group for conservation initiatives, and Logan and Albert Rivers Catchment Association (LARC).

-Gardens & Wildlife
+compost, Gardens & Wildlife

 The gardens at Mt Barney Lodge are an integral part why guests continue to return again and again.
 Our guest’s most popular comment is “I can’t believe how much wildlife we have seen”.